lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/README.md

 14. Open a browser and navigate to the application.

     [Java Application Running](HTTP://157.230.0.133:8080)

     <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/blob/main/Img/Java%20application%20running.PNG" width=800 />

-15. Access to phpMyAdmin
+16. Access to phpMyAdmin

     [phpMyAdmin](HTTP://157.230.0.133:8085)

     <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/blob/main/Img/Access%20to%20Myphpadmin%20from%20server.PNG" width=800 />

 ## ❌ Troubleshooting & Fixes

 🔴 Issue: The Application does not have access to MySQL and exits with code 1

 ```
 bash
 app-docker-exercises-1  | Caused by: org.springframework.beans.BeanInstantiationException: Failed to instantiate [java.sql.Connection]: Factory method 'getConnection' threw exception with message: Access denied for user 'unicorn'@'%' to database 'team-member-projects'
 ```

-Even when the official documentation says that the MYSQL_DATABASE is optional and if we add a user and password, this user is granted superuser access, the database was not created using the team-member-project.
-I had to use the same name as the server-db; the user only had access to the mysql-db.
+Even though the official documentation states that MYSQL_DATABASE is optional and that providing a user and password grants the user superuser access, the database was not created when using team-member-project.
+Instead, I had to use the same name as server-db, as the user was only granted access to the mysql database.

 <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/blob/main/Img/Official%20Documentation.png" width=800 />